karx/karx.github.io/YTKrta/doc/README.md

 ## desc1
-YTKarta is an engagement enhancement system, designed developed and maintained by Akriya Technologies.
+YTKarta is an engagement enhancement system, designed developed and maintained by Akriya Technologies1cd.